|AT A GLANCE||PRICING||HEADLINE|

 First, both beds incorporate coils, which generally allow for more airflow throughout the bed compared to dense support foams that a lot of online mattresses use for their foundation.

-Second, both beds are on the firmer side so you’ll sleep more on top of the bed.
+Second, you’ll sleep more on top of both beds.
 Sometimes with beds that you sink into, you’ll notice the top layers start to wrap your body and you start to warm up.
 That’s not the case with these two beds.

 However, keep in mind, temperature regulation is a touchy subject.
 External factors, such as the climate you live, how low you turn your air conditioner, and what you sleep in all make a big difference in terms of how cool or hot you sleep.